connorheyz/online-notes/md-articles/ap-comp-gov/3-13-Notes.md

  - Uses extremism to weaken the economy through mismanagement
  - Antagonizes the west
  - Khatami and Rafsanjani endorsed Rouhani
  - The supreme leader stayed above the fray.
-He concluded that the economic sanctions would require a more compromising fore
+He concluded that the economic sanctions would require a more compromising foreign policy.
+His refusal to to back the conservative esured that the conservstive clerical institutions would not interfere

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODM2MzAyOTYwLC03NzA1NzE3NDRdfQ==
+eyJoaXN0b3J5IjpbMTk5NDMwMzk5MiwtNzcwNTcxNzQ0XX0=
 -->